-Unlike some cities, Suffolk isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Suffolk are a mix of both white- and blue-collar jobs.
+Suffolk is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Suffolk is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Suffolk who work in office and administrative support (11.26%), management occupations (10.23%), and sales jobs (9.62%).

 Also of interest is that Suffolk has more people living here who work in computers and math than 95% of the places in the US.

 Suffolk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Suffolk, however, the average commute to work is quite long.
 On average, people spend 30.59 minutes each day getting to work, which is significantly higher than the national average.

 The overall education level of Suffolk citizens is substantially higher than the typical US community, as 29.48% of adults in Suffolk have at least a bachelor's degree, and the average American community has 21.84%.